 The vertical axis of the following plots shows the distribution of z-scores, while the horizontal axis is separated into the three datasets that were used in my analysis.
 The left side of each part of the triplet visualizes the z-scores of autologous matches in their respective sequence (1.
 UTR3, 2.
 CDS, 3.
 UTR5, 4. full transcript) as well as the mean of these z-scores in the respective color.
 The right side describes the distribution of z-scores over the entire background, with the mean fixed at zero.

 Below each plot, the number of matrices which found matches in the transcriptome is shown contrasted to the total of matrices available in the dataset.
 The p-values below these numbers stem from a one-tailed z-test describing the probability that the autologous matches’ z-scores came from the same distribution as the background z-scores.
 As the z-test is one-tailed, the p-value only decreases when the respective autologous z-scores are in a high (i. e.
 90%+) percentile of the background distribution.

+Enriched occurrence of motif-sequences in RBP’s autologous transcripts

+Briefly repeat/summarize aim of your analysis and reason (comp hypothesis, importance of autologous binding for feedback loops)

+summarize which experiment (analysis) you did to test this in (2-3 short sentences)

+explain the result of this experiment and refer to graph of p=-e2 for this

+pick some details that are most important, like particular z-scores and where/how to see this in the plots

+write the text in a way that does not require looking at the graphs for understanding

+mention different contexts

+mention robustness in terms of p-value cutoffs and that results were not reproduced with stringent cutoffs.
+Refer to graphs as appendix figures (to avoid redundancy)

+mention that you will discuss why you think this did not work/ why this could be mathematically expected (if true)

+Reproducibility using exact motif-sequence matches

+present results using exact match approach

+adress differences in approach and results

 P-value cutoff of 1e-4